pyuan/cftoaster/README.md

 "CFToaster"
 =========

 A light-weight jQuery plugin to create a toast message as seen on the android platform.
+See an example [here](http://paulyuan.ca/cftoaster/).

 ## Required Files